Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 Do not try to do the parade AND the fireworks AND a sightseeing day.
 Pick the parade and the fireworks.
 Sightseeing happens on July 13 or July 15, not July 14.

-Do not bring a stroller to the fireworks.
-A baby carrier yes, a stroller no. The crowds make a stroller unmovable.
+Do not bring a pushchair to the fireworks.
+A baby carrier yes, a pushchair no. The crowds make a pushchair unmovable.

 Do not arrive at the fireworks spot after 8 PM.
 You will not get a usable view.
 Either commit to arriving early or commit to the high-ground option in Belleville or Sacre-Coeur.